harmonicalchemy/modular-emacs/README.md

 I strive to make this simple starting out with as few fancy extras as possible.
 This will provide you with a simpler base from which to build to your own needs...
 Having said that... there are a few things I find to be vital for anyone who writes as well as codes and this means you... **All coders need to document as well, so there you go!**  **_My plan is to build the best Emacs Skeleton Base Configuration for Writing as well as Coding..._**  Please help me accomplish this goal!
 I will need your input!
 For now here is what you need to do:

+### Emacs: V26.1+

-- **Emacs V26.1+ :** Many of the default packages installed with this project will not work with previous versions of Emacs.
+Many of the default packages installed with this project will not work with previous versions of Emacs.
 These new features are vital to make things work well going forward from 2018 onward, so I decided not to support lesser versions of Emacs...
 The latest version of Emacs is available on Fedora but not Debian yet.
 On Debian you will have to build from source.
 The new version of Debian will include Emacs 26.1 however, and that is coming soon!
 On Mac OS you can get the latest version of Gnu Emacs via Homebrew...
 There are easy ways to get the latest version of Emacs on Ubuntu LTS as well... _(You may have to install from source within your system `sudo user's` $HOME account however)_.
 Don't give your Apache web user the emacs App.
 That would increase your server's www attack surface too much in my humble opinion...
 Let's keep this part open to discussion...
 Better solutions will present themselves.

+### VMD: _(Visual MarkDown App)_

-- **VMD _(Visual MarkDown)_: -** This is a stand alone `node.js` **Electron Web App** that you need to install in your `$HOME` directory for this Emacs setup to use.  **VMD** allows you to visualize the results of your edits of **markdown files:** `.md` & **ORG files:** `.org` **instantly! _(in  real time, while you edit the markdown text within your emacs buffer, all without the need for a full web browser)..._**
+This is a stand alone `node.js` **Electron Web App** that you need to install in your `$HOME` directory for this Emacs setup to use.  **VMD** allows you to visualize the results of your edits of **markdown files:** `.md` & **ORG files:** `.org` **instantly! _(in  real time, while you edit the markdown text within your emacs buffer, all without the need for a full web browser)..._**
 Your rendered markdown will appear as it would look on GitHub!
 This is a **_much smarter tool for writing/publishing_** because it combines the ease of: `WYSIWYG` with the power of `text-editors`.
 That is the best of both worlds with no compromise!
 The best way to install **VMD** is locally within your home directory _(not system wide via your distro's package manager, or app store)..._
 The best way to install locally is to install it as a `Node.js` package...